HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Acknowledgments and Funding

 \section{Acknowledgments and Funding}

 M.A.S. was supported through Princeton University's Future Faculty in Physical Sciences Postdoctoral Fellowship.
-C.M.S. was supported by NASA Grant 80NSSC25K7216.
-The code and data used to generate all figures of this paper will be made available in a permanent repository as well as Github for reproducibility upon acceptance.
-The authors acknowledge the initial discussions with Cyril Grima and Anja Rutishauser that motivated this work.
+C.M.S. was supported by NASA Grant 80NSSC25K7216. {The code and data used to generate figures of this paper are available on Github (link: \url{https://github.com/mashadab/HydroFirn}) and archived on Zenodo \citep{shadab2026hydrofirn} for reproducibility.} The authors acknowledge the initial discussions with Cyril Grima and Anja Rutishauser that motivated this work.